 - Completion of pre-admission forms to the College of Education which will be distributed in Educational Foundations courses and must be turned into the College of Education office to start the admission process. - Completion of 30 semester hours at the time of application.
-Transfer students must have completed 12 of those hours at Northeastern. - A cumulative grade point average of 2.50\ (on a 4.0 scale) or higher at the time of application.
+Transfer students must have completed 12 of those hours at Northeastern. - 3.
+A cumulative grade point average of 2.50\ (on a 4.0 scale) or higher at the time of application.
 A 2.50 cumulative grade point average, as well as a grade point average of 2.75 in professional courses, must be maintained for retention.
 Departmental requirements may vary.
 Students should check with major department. - Grade of "C" or higher in an approved speech course (Speech 101 or 202) for certification students.
 (Same requirement or passing College of Education Speech Test for non-certification students.)
-HRD students should consult with an advisor. - Grade of "C" or higher in each course meeting certification requirement of six semester hours of writing.
-(Effective January 1994) - Competence in reading as evidenced by passing the reading section of the University English Competence Examination - Competence in mathematics as evidenced by an acceptable score on the mathematics test given by the College of Education.
+HRD students should consult with an advisor. - Competence in written English as evidenced by passing the writing section of the University English Competence Examination.
+This examination is also a graduation requirement for all students at Northeastern - Grade of "C" or higher in each course meeting certification requirement of six semester hours of writing.
+(Effective January 1994) - Competence in reading as evidenced by passing the reading section of the University English Competence Examination. - Competence in mathematics as evidenced by an acceptable score on the mathematics test given by the College of Education.
 Test given monthly by College of Education. - Grade of "C" or higher in each mathematics course meeting state certification requirements.
-(Includes MATH-103). - A minimum grade of "C" in "professional education" and "major" courses required for admission to or retention in the College of Education.
-Note: For graduation, students must earn a grade of "C" or higher in all courses counted toward the major, the minor, cognate and professional sequences. - No required professional education course may be taken more than twice to achieve an acceptable grade.
-Student may not enroll in any course more than twice.
+(Includes MATH-103). - 10.
+A minimum grade of "C" in "professional education" and "major" courses required for admission to or retention in the College of Education.
+Note: For graduation, students must earn a grade of "C" or higher in all courses counted toward the major, the minor, cognate and professional sequences.

-A positive recommendation from the student's major educational department, i.e. elementary, secondary, human resource development, etc.
+- No required professional education course may be taken more than twice to achieve an acceptable grade.
+Student may not enroll in any course more than twice. - A positive recommendation from the student's major educational department, i.e. elementary, secondary, human resource development, etc.